russelljjarvis/Spike2Vec.jl/main.typ

 Herein lies a heatmap of dis-simarity matrices constructed using the NMNIST dataset, ie the heatmap above, comes from analysing spike train distance across the NMNIST data set numbers: 0-9 represented as spiking events.
 There are 300 total presentation number presentations.
 All nine numbers are incrementally cycled through.
 Number presentations within the one number are contiguous, (the data set isn't shuffled), and this contiguity is reflected in the heatmap too.

 #align(center + bottom)[
-  #image("MicrosoftTeams-image1.png", width: 70%)
+  #image("figures/MicrosoftTeams-image1.png", width: 70%)
-  *In order to first if the spike2vec analysis code worked as expected, we downloaded a alcium imaging recording from Zebra finch (a song bird's) High Vocal Centre (brain region) source @mackevicius2019unsupervised.
+  *In order to test if the spike2vec framework worked as expected, we downloaded a alcium imaging recording from Zebra finch (a song bird's) High Vocal Centre (brain region) source @mackevicius2019unsupervised.
 Although the actual data source was from (https://github.com/lindermanlab/PPSeq.jl/blob/master/demo/data/songbird_spikes.txt) The downloaded data set was then simply augmented, by duplicating the spike time raster plot in a manner that appended the full repeated recording to the end of the first recording, the process was iterated 3 times yielding a highly repititive data set $4$ times the length of the original.
 The intention of this exercise was simply to show that spike2vec could identify and label such obvious repeating patterns.
   *
 ]

 #align(center + bottom)[
+  #image("figures/MicrosoftTeams-image2.png", width: 70%)
+  *We take the single un augmented Zebra finche data and label repeating patterns using the discussed frame work, since there are no obvious explicit repitions caused by duplicating spike patterns, the algorithm is forced to consider the similarity between more disparate population level patterns.*
+]

+#align(center + bottom)[
-  #image("MicrosoftTeams-image2.png", width: 70%)
+  #image("figures/genuinely_repeated_patternpfcpfc.png.png", width: 70%)
-  *Glaciers form an important
-  part of the earth's climate
-  system.*
+  *We took a data set from rat prefrontal cortex.
+The data set was captured, under experimental conditions explicitly designed to maximise the probability of recording replay ie dreaming and slow wave sleep.*
 ]

 //#align(center + bottom)[